cirope/autocdh/README.md

 # AutoCDH

-Simple concrete control app made with Meteor
+Simple concrete quality control app made with Meteor

 ## How to contribute